MeteoSwiss/dvas/CONTRIBUTING.md

 If you find something odd with dvas, first check if it is a [known issue](https://github.com/MeteoSwiss-MDA/dvas/issues?q=is%3Aissue+).
 If not, please create a new [Github Issue](https://github.com/MeteoSwiss-MDA/dvas/issues).
 This is the best way for everyone to keep track of new problems and past solutions.

 ## Essential things to know about dvas
-dvas is a Python module.
-But dvas also includes a series of parameter and utilitarian files related to its Github repository, and a dedicated documentation hosted using Github pages.
+dvas is a Python package composed of two sub-packages: `dvas` lies at its core, with `dvas_recipes` wrapped around it.
+In practice, dvas also includes a series of parameter and utilitarian files related to its Github repository, and a dedicated documentation hosted using Github pages.

-For the sake of clarity, and to facilitate the maintenance, we list here (succinctly) a series of key facts about the dvas code and its repository:
+For the sake of clarity, and to facilitate the code maintenance, we list here (succinctly) a series of key facts about the dvas code and its repository:

 1. **Source code:**
    * dvas is distributed under the terms of the GNU General Public License v3.0 or later.
 The dvas